-The Nurse Who Seduced a Town With His Rock-Star Fantasy
+The Hard-Partying, Rock-Obsessed Nurse at the Center of a Massive Opioid Bust

 In March 2020, after the coronavirus pandemic broke out, Young petitioned the court to be released to house arrest because he was on immunosuppressive drugs for a kidney transplant he had years ago and was concerned about the risk of complications from COVID-19.
 The judge denied this request, in part because, he wrote, “Young has chosen to not wear a mask or practice social distancing consistently in jail.”

-In September, Gutgsell, Young’s former office manager, was indicted for aiding Young in prescribing opioids without a legitimate medical purpose.
-She pleaded guilty.
+In September, Gutgsell, Young’s former office manager, pleaded guilty to federal charges for her involvement in prescribing opioids without a legitimate medical purpose.*

 With Young at least temporarily behind bars, some of his fans seem to have reached a point of disillusionment with the Rock Doc—or, at least, a point of fatigue.
 “Watching this makes me really sad,” one YouTube user commented on the Rock Doc pilot in 2019.
 “Dang, Jeff … What happened?”
 Helena Louvaris and Melanie Lupino, two of Young’s staunch defenders, both declined to speak with me when I called them back to see if they still supported him after he was jailed.
 Meanwhile, LeAnn Naylor, the secretary of Jackson’s former mayor, first told me over email that she stood by Young after his hearing, but then recently said she’d started having doubts because Young would frequently hit on her adult daughter.

-Note: * This article has been clarified to more accurately convey the details of Gutgsell's plea.